 Hi buddy, are you starting out playing guitar?
-If yes, then today, I will show you one of my favorite guitars reviews for starter: the Yamaha F325 review
+If yes, then today, I will show you one of my favorite guitar reviews for starters: the Yamaha F325 review.

 Yamaha F325 Folk Guitar Natural Review

-I ordered a Yamaha F325 guitar and was wowed by its look, but at the same disappointed it came without a case.
-Well, at its price range, it is quite understandable, so I went ahead to see what it is made up of.
+I ordered a Yamaha F325 guitar and was wowed by its look, but I was disappointed it came without a case.
+It is understandable in its price range, so I went ahead to see what it comprises.

-The Yamaha F325 acoustic guitar is a great guitar I have to confess with its classic full dreadnought finesse look and shape.
-It produces a great sound that is mellow and quite pleasing with impressive resonance.
+The Yamaha F325 acoustic guitar is excellent, I have to confess, with its classic complete dreadnought finesse look and shape.
+It produces a tremendous mellow and pleasing sound with impressive resonance.

-I have played several small budget guitars, and one of the problems common with them is their inability to stay in tune.
+I have played several small-budget guitars, and one of the problems typical with them is their inability to stay in tune.
 This is mainly due to the quality of the tuners used (low quality) and the instability of the strings causing the guitar to go off-tune.